Mathias Lauda: Early career

 Lauda driving for A1 Team Austria at Brands Hatch during the 2005-06 A1 Grand Prix season.

 Lauda was born during his father's temporary retirement from F1.
 Unlike many drivers, who start out in karting, Lauda debuted in 2002 in Formula Nissan 2000, having been forbidden to begin racing by his father until the age of 21.
 He also drove in two races of German Formula VW and one race of Spanish Formula Three.
 He moved to World Series Lights in 2003 with the Vergani team, again moving in 2004 to the Euro Formula 3000 Series.
-Later in 2004 he drove in Formula 3000, completing the full season with the Coloni Motorsport team and finishing 13th in the standings.
-The following year, the Austrian remained with Coloni alongside former Formula One driver Gianmaria Bruni to drive in the newly-christened GP2 Series, though he would only take a sole points finish — a sixth place in Monaco.
+Later in 2004, he drove in Formula 3000, completing the full season with the Coloni Motorsport team and finishing 13th in the standings.

+The following year, Lauda remained with Coloni alongside former Formula One driver Gianmaria Bruni to drive in the newly-christened GP2 Series, though he would only take a sole points finish — a sixth place in Monaco.
 He also represented A1 Team Austria in the 2005-06 A1 Grand Prix season.